cerbos/nextjs-prisma-cerbos/README.md

 ## Getting Started

 1. Start up the Cerbos PDP instance docker container.
-This will be called by the express app to check authorization.
+This will be called by the next.js app to check authorization.

 ```bash
 cd cerbos